-- 1. Roads Layer (polyline) - 2.
-A set of origin features-in this example, participant locations (point) - 3.
-A set of bus stop locations (point) - 4.
-The Nearest Features extension for ArcView
+- 4. A set of origin features-in this example, Participant Locations (point) - 5.
+A set of destination features in this example, Bus Stop Locations (point) - 6.
+If using ArcGIS ArcView Hawth's Analysis Tools for ArcGIS

-- 1. Add the Roads theme and the Participant Locations/Retail Locations themes to a new View. - 2.
-Go to the View menu and choose Properties.. - 3.
+- 1. Add the Roads theme and the Participant Locations/Retail Locations themes to a new Data Frame. - 2.
+Go to the View menu and choose Data Frame Properties.. - 3.
 Set the map units and distance units appropriate for the coordinate system of the layers - 4.
-Go to the File menu and choose Extensions. - 5.
-Find the Nearest Features extension and check the box to turn it On. - 6.
 Click OK.